wendychen0/flashcard-app/README.md

 ## Lab 3

 ### App Description
-Flashcard app that can now save and store previous and new cards in a database, has the option to delete cards as well (but with a slight bug)
+Flashcard app that can now save and store previous and new cards in a database, has the option to delete cards as well

 ### App Walk-though